openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 - Other users have found the following steps  to be effective in restoring connectivity when other methods have not:
     1. Restart the phone
     2. *While* the phone is restarting restart the Rileylink device
-    3. Open AndroidAPS and allow the connection to restore
+    3. Open AAPS and allow the connection to restore

 ### How to determine what Frequency my pump uses